python-caldav/caldav/docs/source/index.rst

   server.

 * From the client object one can get hold of a :class:`caldav.objects.Principal` object representing the logged-in principal.
+(One can also fetch calendar objects directly from the client object if knowing the URL).

 * From the principal object one can fetch / generate :class:`caldav.objects.Calendar` objects.